Portrait of a Courtesan (Caravaggio): Interpretation

 Fillide figured prominently in Caravaggio's work in the closing years of the 1590s, appearing as Saint Catherine, as Mary in Martha and Mary Magdalene, and as Judith in Judith Beheading Holofernes.
-She may have appeared even more frequently - a considerable number of Caravaggio's works are now lost - but she seems to vanish from his paintings after 1599.
+She may have appeared even more frequently – a considerable number of Caravaggio's works are now lost – but she seems to vanish from his paintings after 1599.
 If sophisticated patrons such as Giustiniani represented one pole of Caravaggio's life, the world of Fillide was the other.
 She was one of Rome's most successful prostitutes, much sought after by the Roman elite; but she had her true existence in the streets.
-In February 1599 she was arrested together with a young man named Ranuccio Tomassoni, who seems to have been her pimp, (he came from a good family but was continually turning up in police records in the company of prostitutes, and not as a customer), and charged with creating a disturbance in connection with a noisy mardi gras party in her house.
+In February 1599 she was arrested together with a young man named Ranuccio Tomassoni, who seems to have been her pimp, (he came from a good family but was continually turning up in police records in the company of prostitutes, and not as a customer), and charged with creating a disturbance in connection with a noisy Mardi Gras party in her house.
 Fillide's friends included another prostitute, Anna Bianchini, who modelled for Caravaggio as Mary Magdalene in his Penitent Magdalene, as Martha (opposite Fillide) in Martha and Mary Magdalene, and as the Mother of Christ in Rest on the Flight into Egypt.
 Tomassoni would also appear again, but not in paintings: in 1606 Caravaggio killed Tomassoni in an attempt to castrate him.

+Provenance

+In 1812, the descendants of Giustiniani, due to the financial difficulties of the family, put up for sale a significant part of the family's painting collections, which were purchased by Frederick William III of Prussia in 1815.
+It is believed that this sale included the current portrait which was then placed in the Kaiser Friedrich Museum, in Berlin.
+The canvas was probably destroyed in a great fire that took place in 1945, where many works of art were lost, including other paintings by Caravaggio, also from the Giustiniani collection.